October 18th, 2017

 - The amount of stages in the process (28%)

-As a result of the survey findings, KPMG has changed its graduate recruitment process to beat start-ups or tech firms with the goal of appealing to Millennials.
+As a result of the survey findings, KPMG has changed its graduate recruitment process.
+They’re seeking to beat start-ups or tech firms by appealing to Millennials.
 KPMG decided to accelerate the hiring process by consolidating the stages—cutting down the typically time-consuming ordeal and improving hiring.

 Why should you speed up your hiring process?

 This shift in the hiring process at KPMG is causing a chain reaction in the way other companies are drawing from a competitive (and shallow) talent pool.
 Millennials want easy and efficient interviews, and they want feedback, whether they’re right for the job or not.
 And they’d prefer all this to occur within a few days.
 Not to mention, expediting hiring can save your business time and money.
 You’ll reduce the number of job ads, unproductive hours, and time spent on screening, scheduling and interviewing candidates.